 If the organisation or aeroplane has an rpm limit for the prolonged climb, it should have been explained in the desired configuration above, if not then explain it here.

 The detrimental effects of a prolonged glide should be discussed, for example, plug fouling and excessive cylinder-head cooling.
 This should lead to a discussion on the advantages of a powered descent.

-During training it is common practice to use full rich mixture in the descent (discuss mixture control in prolonged descent from altitude).
+During training, it is common practice to use full rich mixture in the descent (discuss mixture control in prolonged descent from altitude).

-Is not normally used at climb power settings because of the detrimental effect of carburettor heat on engine performance, and therefore climb performance.
+Carburettor heat is not normally used at climb power settings because of the detrimental effect of carburettor heat on engine performance, and therefore climb performance.

 In the climb it is normal to see an increase in oil and cylinder head temperatures with a decrease in oil (and fuel) pressure.
 In the descent it is normal to see a decrease in oil and cylinder-head temperatures and an increase in oil (and fuel) pressure.

 The normal readings for this aeroplane in the climb and descent should be discussed.
 In addition, how to prevent these readings reaching their limits in an air-cooled engine should be discussed.
-For example, lowering the nose attitude to climb at a higher airspeed or, if necessary, levelling off for a short period, or during descent increasing power every 1000 feet to warm the engine oil and clear the spark plugs of carbon deposits, or the use of a powered descent.
+For example: lowering the nose attitude to climb at a higher airspeed or, if necessary, levelling off for a short period, or during descent increasing power every 1000 feet to warm the engine oil and clear the spark plugs of carbon deposits, or the use of a powered descent.

 Discuss the effects of trapped gases in the middle ear and sinus in relation to their expansion with increasing and decreasing altitude.
 In general, a comfortable rate of descent for a fit person is 500 feet per minute.
-Discuss and demonstrate the ‘valsalva manoeuvre’.
+Discuss and demonstrate the ‘Valsalva manoeuvre’.